 The highest average salaries go to Portfolio Managers, who bring in close to $73K annually, though Banking Branch Managers are not far behind at about $53K along with Assistant Branch Managers of Banking (around $39K) and Financial Services Specialists ($30K).
 Regions Bank hands out some of the smallest paychecks to Tellers (approximately $22K on average).

-When it comes to location, the highest average paycheck ($81K per year) can be spotted in Hoover, Ala.; Knoxville, Tenn. (around $71K), the company's headquarter city of Birmingham, Ala. ($64K), and Little Rock, Ark. (about $57K) are the next top-paying cities.
-Ocala, Fla. is one of the lowest-paid cities, with earnings averaging approximately $33K.
-Across Regions Bank's U.S. offices, employees in the state of Alabama earn the most, taking home $60K annually.
+When it comes to location, the highest average paycheck ($80K per year) can be spotted in Hoover, Ala.; Houston, Texas ($75K), Knoxville, Tenn. ($71K), and the company's headquarter city of Birmingham, Ala. ($64K) are the next top-paying cities.
+Ocala, Fla. is near the bottom for pay at about $33K.
+The highest pay by state can be found in Alabama, where salaries average out at around $61K annually.

 Years of Experience

 Those who have five to nine years of work experience see average salaries of approximately $44K per year.
 The largest fraction of Regions Bank people (34 percent) have been working for one to four years and earn $38K annually on average.

 Certifications and Degrees

 Licensed Lawyers have significantly higher pay than non-accredited workers at around $85K per year.
 CompTIA Security+ Experts with credentials can live quite comfortably; median salaries come in at $81K annually.
 Regarding salaries and education, Regions Bank pays those with a Master of Science (MS), Computer Science (CS) the most — approximately $102K.